microsoft/NubesGen/docs/gitops-quick-start.md

 _Installation_

 1. Create a GitHub repository to work in (or select one that you already created), and clone it on your local computer.
-1. Go to [https://nubesgen.azurewebsites.net/](https://nubesgen.azurewebsites.net/) to create your Terraform configuration, and select the `GitOps` option.
-Download the generated file and unzip it inside the Git repository you have just cloned.
 1. Open up a terminal in the repository you just cloned, and run the following script:
     <details>
     <summary>Run this script</summary>